+Appendix I: Module overview

-Appendix I Module Overview / Module Directory Master's degree programme "Matter to Life"
+Master's degree programme "Matter to Life"

 Following the regulations below, at least 120 C must be successfully completed.
 The Master's degree programme "Matter to Life" comprises the scientific fields of biophysics, the dynamics of complex systems, physical (elementary) chemistry of life and synthetic biology.